lemonrock/tcp-engine/Processing Incoming Segments (RFC 793 Section 3.9 SEGMENT ARRIVES).md

 * the receiver shrinks `RCV.BUF` such that all of these segments would drop;
 * the reciever sends an `ACK` with a `WND` of zero (a window update `ACK`)

-If the window is zero then the senderr starts a persist timer for sending zero-window probes ^[RFC 1122 Section 4.2.2.17, page 92].
+If the window is zero then the sender starts a persist timer for sending zero-window probes ^[RFC 1122 Section 4.2.2.17, page 92].

 See also the definition of "DUPLICATE ACKNOWLEDGMENT" in RFC 5681 Section 2 Page 4.